 Solutions

-The PACS instrument, which will be mounted on the Herschel Space Observatory, is designed for imaging photometry and low- and medium-resolution spectroscopy in the wavelength region ranging from 60 to 210µm.
-Researches on circumstellar physics, on star and on galaxy formation will benefit from this instrument.
+The PACS instrument, mounted on the HERSCHEL Space Observatory, is designed for imaging photometry and low-and medium-resolution spectroscopy in the wavelength region ranging from 60 to 210 μm.
+The main users are researchers working on circumstellar physics and star/galaxy formations.

 Mission: Herschel-Planck

-The DEC/MEC guarantees on one hand the control of the detector arrays, temperature-sensors and mechanisms, and delivers on the other hand science data to the Signal Processing Unit.
-All these functionalities are combined in an electronic box containing over 20 PCB modules (Printed Circuit Board assemblies) interconnected by a backplane PCB.
-The PCB types range from
+(PACS) electronics, guarantees on the one hand the control of the detector arrays, temperature sensors and mechanisms and on the other hand delivers science data to the Signal Processing Unit.
+DECMEC successfully performed during the HERSCHEL-PLANCK mission (launched in 2009).

 Mission